isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-04-03-post-meeting-with-the-sea.md

 Later, as the boat chugs slowly back to shore, I think about how I’d travelled all the way here to document one of the last Portuguese-Eurasian fishermen in Malacca, and our traditional livelihood.
 It seems almost funny it didn’t happen.
 Almost.
 Maurice stirs me from my reverie with a gesture.
 He jerks his chin toward Jeremy, sitting at the bow.
 The massive construction for a hotel by the settlement’s jetty forms a backdrop for his grandson’s figure.

 Maurice’s tone is a wash of sadness over weary anger.
-“Jeremy cannot be in this line already”, he says, meaning fishing.
-“The sea is dead”.
+“Jeremy cannot be in this line already,” he says, meaning fishing.
+“The sea is dead.”

 His last words are muffled as the dull drone of a generator fills the air.